belle2/basf2/framework/doc/tools/02-b2file.rst

 -d KEYVALUE, --description KEYVALUE
                    data description to set of the form key=value.
-If the argument does not contain an equal sign it's interpeted as a key to delete from the dataDescriptions
+If the argument does not contain an equal sign it's interpeted as a key to delete from the dataDescriptions.

 ``b2file-catalog-add``: Add a file to a local XML file catalog
 --------------------------------------------------------------